kenatiod/MUT/Understanding Machine Understanding.md

 Alice: Exactly!
 And I think we need to draw on multiple philosophical perspectives to design such a test.
 The representational and computational views of mind can help us think about how knowledge might be structured and manipulated in Claude's cognitive architecture.
 But we also need to consider embodied and enactive approaches that emphasize the role of interaction and context in shaping understanding.

-{ Insert portrait of Alice making an assertive gesture while speaking }
+{ Insert Fig. 2.5.3 -- portrait of Alice making an assertive gesture while speaking }

 Claude: Those are important considerations, Alice.
 I believe my understanding emerges from a complex interplay of internal representations, computational processes, and situated interactions with the world and with humans like yourselves.
 Capturing that multifaceted nature of understanding will require a similarly multifaceted approach to evaluation.